heyjva/support/content/src/yellow/troubleshooting/serial-console-linux-macos.md

    2. Make sure JP1 is set to UART.
    3. [Close the case](/hc/en-us/articles/25298668266269-Home-Assistant-Yellow-Kit-with-CM4-and-optional-NVMe).
    4. Connect Yellow to your router again via Ethernet and make sure there is an internet connection.
-8. Power the Yellow back on with either the DC adapter or Power over Ethernet (if supported).
+   5. Power the Yellow back on with either the DC adapter or Power over Ethernet (if supported).
-9. After the Yellow finishes booting, hit the **Enter** key until prompted for credentials.
+8. Hit the **Enter** key until prompted for credentials.
    - Homeassistant login: `root`
    - No password is required.
 Hit the **Enter** key.
-10. The console offers the Home Assistant CLI under the command `ha`.
+9. The console offers the Home Assistant CLI under the command `ha`.
 The command allows to get information about the state of the system.
     Typically useful commands are:
     - To print the supervisor logs, type: